Antichrist (film): Critical response

 In Denmark, the film quickly became successful with both critics and audiences.
 Politiken called it "a grotesque masterpiece", giving it a perfect score of 6 out of 6, and praised it for being completely unconventional while at the same time being "a profoundly serious, very personal ... piece of art about small things like sorrow, death, sex and the meaninglessness of everything."
 Berlingske Tidende gave it a rating of 4 out of 6 and praised the "peerless imagery", and how "cinematographer Anthony Dod Mantle effectively switches between Dogme-like hand-held scenes and wonderful stylized tableaux."
 An exception was Claus Christensen, editor of the Danish film magazine Ekko.
 Christensen accused the other Danish critics of overrating the film, himself calling it "a master director's failed work".
-Around 83,000 tickets were sold in Denmark during theatrical run, the best performance by a von Trier film since Dogville.
+Around 83,000 tickets were sold in Denmark during theatrical run, the best performance by a Trier film since Dogville.
 The film was nominated by Denmark for The Nordic Council Film Prize, which it won.
 Antichrist went on to sweep the Robert Awards, Denmark's main national film awards, by winning in seven categories: Best Film, Best Director, Best Screenplay, Best Cinematographer, Best Editing, Best Lighting Design and Best Special Effects.

 However, Antichrist polarized critical opinion in the United States.
 On review aggregation website Rotten Tomatoes, the film has an approval rating of 54% based on 179 reviews, and an average rating of 5.60/10.
 The website's critical consensus reads, "Gruesome, explicit and highly controversial; Lars von Trier's arthouse-horror, though beautifully shot, is no easy ride."
 On Metacritic, the film has an average weighted score of 49 out of 100, based on 34 critics, indicating "mixed or average reviews".
 Roger Ebert of the Chicago Sun-Times gave the film three-and-a-half stars out of four, saying:

 Von Trier, who has always been a provocateur, is driven to confront and shake his audience more than any other serious filmmaker.
 He will do this with sex, pain, boredom, theology and bizarre stylistic experiments.
 And why not?
 We are at least convinced we're watching a film precisely as he intended it, and not after a watering down by a fearful studio executive.
 That said, I know what's in it for von Trier.
 What was in it for me?
 More than anything else, I responded to the performances.
 Feature films may be fiction, but they are certainly documentaries showing actors in front of a camera.